enso-org/ide/docs/CONTRIBUTING.md

 - **Linting**
   Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.

+## Publishing Results
+All new changes should be proposed in the form of Pull Requests (PRs) to this repository.
+Each PR should contain changes to documentation and CHANGELOG.md if applicable.

+### Development Branches
+The following branches are used to develop the product:

+- **wip/[initials]/[feature]**
+  Feature branches.
+These are temporary branches used by the team to develop a particular feature.

+- **develop**
+  Contains the most recent changes to the product.
+After successful review, the feature branches are merged here.
+Each commit to this branch will result in a nightly build of the product accessible as CI artifacts.

+- **unstable**
+  Contains only those commits which can be considered unstable product releases.
+Each commit to this branch will result in an unstable release of the product and will be published on GitHub as a pre-release.
+The build version and build description will be automatically fetched from the newest `CHANGELOG.md` entry and will fail if the version will not be of the form `[major].[minor].[patch]-[sfx]`, where `[sfx]` is one of `alpha.[n]`, `beta.[n]`, or `rc.[n]`, where `[n]` is an unstable build number.

+- **stable**
+  Contains only those commits which can be considered stable product releases.
+Each commit to this branch will result in a stable release of the product and will be published on GitHub as a release.
+The build version and build description will be automatically fetched from the newest `CHANGELOG.md` entry and will fail if the version will not be of the form `[major].[minor].[patch]`.